matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - The application will require longer development and QA cycles as the system grows in features and complexity.
 - The application is monolithic because all layers need to be deployed as a single unit.

-**5. Identify three key aspects of a sound architecture for a continuous integration and delivery (CI / CD) system.**
+**5. Identify three key aspects of a cloud architecture for a continuous integration and delivery (CI / CD) system.**

 - When a developer commits code into the code repository, a continuous integration tool such as Jenkins builds a container image for the application.